CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/personalization.md

 | $subscriber     | [Subscriber](copernica-docs:MarketingSuite/magento-integration/object/subscriber)  | No             | No          | No          | Yes              | No            |
 | $person         | [Person](copernica-docs:MarketingSuite/magento-integration/object/person)          | No             | No          | No          | No               | Yes           |

-_\* `$customer` variable available via Persons list can turn our to be `false` value as an indication that given person is not a customer (a guest customer, only subscriber, etc.)._
+_\* `$customer` variable available via Persons list can evaluate to `false` value as an indication that given person is not a customer (a guest customer, only subscriber, etc.)._

 ## Personalization objects

-To personalize templates it's required to use predefined objects.
-It's very close to how data is structurized with [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming), and how Magento internally works with data.
+Magento object are related to each other.
+One customer can have multiple orders, subscriber can be a customer, etc. We maintain such relations and we give access to them via personalization object.

 Below is a list of object types that can be returned from various properties: